-The purpose of this activity is to provide recycling throughout the district.
-This includes the provision of recycling services in Queenstown, Arrowtown, Glenorchy, Kingston, Wanaka, Hawea, Albert Town, Luggate and Makarora.
-It also includes the operation of the resource recovery centre in Frankton.
+The purpose of this activity is to provide refuse recycling services throughout the district.
+This includes the provision of residential kerbside recycling collection services in Queenstown, Arrowtown, Glenorchy, Kingston, Wanaka, Hawea, Albert Town Luggate and Makarora.
+It also includes the operation of resource recovery centres in Queenstown and Wanaka.